arackcheev/master/servicenodeSETUP.md

 ![alt text](https://github.com/Aderks/master/blob/master/pictures/resp200.PNG "Logo Title Text 1")

- * Note: If, amidst the “HTTP: resp 200” messages, you see a message similar to [I] 2017-Apr-19 17:48:31 [0x2],listaccounts exception couldn't connect to server, then it is likely that at least one of your specified trading wallets have not been run.
+ * Note: If, amidst the “HTTP: resp 200” messages, you see a message similar to `[I] 2017-Apr-19 17:48:31 [0x2],listaccounts exception couldn't connect to server`, then it is likely that at least one of your specified trading wallets have not been run.

  * Note: If you fail to get “HTTP: resp 200” messages, it’s possible that the ports assigned to wallets differ from those specified in your .conf file.
-To check this, open Command Prompt, type netstat -an, and take a look which ports are being used over localhost (127.0.0.1), or sometimes over 0.0.0.0.
+To check this, open Command Prompt, type `netstat -an`, and take a look which ports are being used over localhost (127.0.0.1), or sometimes over 0.0.0.0.

 ## Problem Diagnosis
 * To verify that each wallet is communicating with xbridge make sure the created receive addresses for each wallet is listed in the address book.
 If this part fails, close your wallets and review their configuration files.

 * Verify the ports are actually open.
-You may use Command Prompt to do so by typing in “netstat -an” and reviewing the print.
-Check that the ports you specified in the .conf files (8332 for Bitcoin and 8370 for SYS) are open over localhost (127.0.0.1).
+You may use Command Prompt to do so by typing in `netstat -an` and reviewing the print.
+Check that the ports you specified in the .conf files (ex: 8332 for Bitcoin) are open over localhost (127.0.0.1).

 * Check that no OS-based firewall is blocking communication.
 You may do this through your firewall’s interface.